Rhavi/css-exercises/foundations/05-descendant-combinator/README.md

 element_name, #ID_name{}
 this will affect anything with either of these options

-when you want to target a specific collection of traits they need to be int he selector field without a comma element_name .class_name #ID_Name{}
+when you want to target a specific collection of traits they need to be in the selector field without a comma element_name .class_name #ID_Name{}
 this will target anything that has these options in this order, since its so specific it will supercede other options -->